-Your Data Protection Plan (DPP) is only required for a traditional license, and should provide a general description of the computing environment in which you will manage and analyze the data.
+A Data Protection Plan (DPP) is only required for a traditional license, and should provide a general description of the computing environment in which you will manage and analyze the data.
 This overview provides guidance on how to ensure data security.
 Please be sure to address each recommended action in your DPP.

 First, begin by describing the environment as either Standalone Workstations or Networked Workstations.

 Standalone workstations must be air gapped, meaning that there are no wired or wireless network connections of any kind, and stored in a secured workspace.
 Login access must be restricted to HRS approved users.